aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/set-border/_index.md

 ## Conclusion
 Congratulation !
 You have now learned how to set a border in a table of a PDF document using Aspose.PDF for .NET.
 This step-by-step guide showed you how to create a document, add a page, configure the table border, and save the PDF document.
 Now you can apply this knowledge to your own projects.

+### FAQ's

+#### Q: Can I set different border styles (e.g., dashed or dotted) for the table's top and bottom borders?

+A: Yes, you can set different border styles for the table's top and bottom borders by modifying the `border.Top.Style` and `border.Bottom.Style` properties in the provided C# source code.
+Aspose.PDF for .NET allows you to choose from various border styles, including Solid, Dashed, Dotted, Double, and more.

+#### Q: How can I set the color of the table's border?

+A: You can set the color of the table's border by modifying the `border.Color` property in the C# source code.
+Simply provide the desired color, such as `Aspose.Pdf.Color.Red` or any other valid color representation, to customize the border color.

+#### Q: Is it possible to apply borders to individual cells within the table with different settings (e.g., different colors or border styles)?

+A: Yes, you can apply borders to individual cells within the table with different settings by configuring the `cell.Border` property for each cell individually.
+This allows you to have cell-specific border styles and colors based on your requirements.

+#### Q: Can I remove the border from specific sides of the table (e.g., left and right borders)?

+A: Yes, you can remove the border from specific sides of the table by modifying the `border.Left`, `border.Right`, `border.Top`, and `border.Bottom` properties in the C# source code.
+Setting these properties to `null` will remove the border from the corresponding sides of the table.

+#### Q: How can I adjust the thickness of the table's border?

+A: You can adjust the thickness of the table's border by modifying the `border.Width` property in the C# source code.
+Simply set the desired border width (in points) to achieve the desired thickness.